kingreza/Swift-Observer/README.md

 if properties.contains(propertyName){
 ````

-next we prompt the user that our subscriber has been notified that a property it is interested in has changed:
+Next we prompt the user that our subscriber has been notified that a property it is interested in has changed:

 ````swift
   print("\(propertyName) is changed from \(Status(rawValue: oldValue)!) to \(Status(rawValue: newValue)!)")